bbroeksema/ICoVeR/README.md

-# Interactive Contig Binning guide
+# Interactive Contig-bin Verification and Refinement

-This project contains data, scripts and tutorials on how to assemble individual microbial genomes from meta genomes as described in:
+This project contains data, scripts, application and tutorials on how to compare, verify and refine interactively binning results from automated methods.

-**TITLE OF OUR PAPER**

-_List of authors_

-See associated [](online guide) for detailed information.
+For more details visit [the website](http://bbroeksema.github.io/ICoVeR/)